hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 this feature ensures that cluster resources are being used efficiently, it does not necessarily promote maximum failure tolerance of jobs across nodes.

-The [spread stanza][spread-stanza] solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
+The `spread` stanza solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
 By implementing spread, Nomad operators can ensure maximum levels of failure tolerance based on their specific architectures.

 ## Reference Material

-- The [spread][spread-stanza] stanza documentation
 - [Scheduling][scheduling] with Nomad

 ## Estimated Time to Complete